 Most conversations are private and allow live video and location tracking (strictly opt-in)

 The conversations in Discord are private to the group, so it’s less open and visible than other social networks.
 Along with this, you can type, talk, listen and watch live videos of other users.
 There is also a ‘Nearby’ feature that allows you to add friends who have the location features on their device turned on that are physically nearby.

 Is Discord safe for your child?

-It is a beneficial way to connect with other people if they are the right age to use it and have the proper support and context from parents and carers.
-Children of all ages are likely to encounter risks on the platform but younger children should use social apps or platforms that are designed specifically for them, like YouTube Kids and PopJam.
+It is a beneficial way to connect with other people if they are the right age and have the proper support and context from parents and carers.
+Children of all ages are likely to encounter risks on the platform but children under 13 should instead use social apps or platforms that are designed specifically for them like YouTube Kids and PopJam.

 The platform encourages users to donate to others

 In addition to the subscription fee for Discord Nitro, users can also spend money on other users.
 Users can donate to channels they follow or join paid-only servers.
 Additionally, users who stream on Discord can monetise their videos on services like YouTube.
 It’s important to discuss money management with your child so they can understand the importance of choosing what’s best to spend their money on.

 - Misinformation and hate speech – Effective 28 March 2022, Discord updated their community guidelines to ban harmful misinformation.
 In some cases, they may also consider off-platform behaviour.
 They also updated their hate speech policy to include castes, gender identity, age and serious illness among others.
 See more about this update here.

 - App Discovery – In November 2021, Discord announced that in 2022, users can explore and discover community-built apps.
 This only applies to verified apps and refer to bots that users apply to their servers.